DOCTORATE IN COMMUNICATION

 - Non-certified copy of the bachelor's degree registered in the National Superintendency of University Education (SUNEDU).
 Not applicable to Ulima graduates.

-- Resume duly signed with passport picture (JPG format, 240x288 pixels, 300 DPI minimum resolution, in front of a plain white background, no eyeglasses).
+- Resume duly signed with passport-size photo (JPG format, 240x288 pixels, 300 DPI minimum resolution, in front of a plain white background, no eyeglasses).

-- Academic or employment recommendation letter that certifies applicant's capacity to pursue this doctorate.
+- An academic or employment recommendation letter that certifies applicant's capacity to pursue this doctoral program.

-- Minimum work experience of five (05) years, whether in business, executive, teaching, managerial, or research positions.
+- A minimum of five (05) years of work experience, whether in business, executive, teaching, managerial, or research positions.
 This experience can include the participation or involvement with research initiatives or projects.

 - Research proposal about the potential topic for the doctorate.
-This must include the research problem, objectives, theoretical framework, and preliminary methodology (attached model).
+This must include the research problem, objectives, theoretical framework, and preliminary methodology (model).

-Once documents are submitted, the Admission Office will send you an email within 48 hours to pay the application process fees (350 PEN).
+Once documents are submitted, the Admissions Office will send you an email within 48 hours to make the registration payment (350 PEN).

 GRADUATE PROFILE

-Students identify research issues based on scientific literature, select relevant methods, procedures and tools to analyze and address them, draft independent conclusions, and lead to original and reliable findings.
+Graduates are capable of identifying research problems grounded in scientific literature.
+They select appropriate methods, procedures, and tools to analyze and address those problems, formulate independent conclusions, and produce original and reliable findings.

-Students reflect on their own knowledge, epistemological viewpoints, and theoretical proposals, besides the information presented in researches and other sources.
+Graduates demonstrate the ability to reflect on their own knowledge, epistemological perspectives, and theoretical approaches, while critically engaging with information presented in research and other scholarly sources.

-Students draft, present and explain their research and findings.
-They can summarize the information, explain the purpose, conclusions and implications of their research, and adapt the communication tone to the needs and knowledge of different audiences.
+Graduates are able to draft, present, and explain their research and findings effectively.
+They summarize key information, articulate the purpose, conclusions, and implications of their work, and tailor their communication to suit diverse audiences.

 To obtain the graduate status, students must:

-- Process the graduate status with the Student Services and Registry Bureau (DUSAR).
+- Process graduate status with the Student Services and Registry Bureau (DUSAR).

 To obtain the academic degree, students must:

-- Have scientific papers approved to be indexed in scientific journals, following the current regulations of the doctoral program.
+- Have scientific articles accepted for publication in academic journals, in accordance with the current regulations of the doctoral program.

-- Prepare their theses following the doctoral guidelines and defend it before a Jury during a public ceremony for its approval.
+- Prepare their thesis following the program's guidelines and successfully defend it before a Jury in a public session.

 - Comply with all requirements set forth in the rules and regulations.

-Note 2: Current rules and regulations are available at Ulima website (click here).
+Note 2: The current rules and regulations are available on the Ulima website (click here).

 PROFESSORS